Structural repairs for a hospital in Lancaster

 Timberwise technicians initially drilled small pilot holes with a diameter of 9mm, then into the holes, Timberwise placed the corkscrew-shaped rods into the brick wall alongside concrete.
 The system uses the two separate walls, the internal and external walls, these are then “tied” together using a metal-coated rod, known as a cavity wall tie.

 All buildings will need to be repaired or strengthened at some point in their lives and this can be for a range of reasons.
-The medical unit 2 is home to bereavement office, day treatment and the outpatients so it was important to no disrupt the hospitals’ everyday activity and ensure patient and staff safety at all times.
+The medical unit 2 is home to a bereavement office, day treatment and the outpatients so it was important to no disrupt the hospitals’ everyday activity and ensure patient and staff safety at all times.
 Timberwise addressed the repairs using a tried and tested method to strengthen existing beams and put in place additional support.
 The work was straightforward, and our Technicians finished to a high standard

 Over 15,000 wall ties were placed in the elevations.
 These cavity wall ties have no combustible components and require no resin or grout bonding agents meaning Timberwise were able to overcome fire performance, low temperatures and material compatibility issues.
 Overall, the hospital was left with a cost-effective solution in line with BS En 845-1:2013 regulations.